315+ Telescopes Ranked

 Read our scoring methodology here

-The SarBlue Mak60 comes in three versions: two tabletop mounts (one with a tiny tripod and another Dobsonian mounted) as well as the freestanding tripod-mounted version reviewed here.
-If it’s up to me, I’d prefer the Dobsonian-mounted version of the Mak60, though the tripod-mounted version is something I regard as acceptable.
+The SarBlue Mak60 used to come in three versions: two tabletop mounts (one with a tiny tripod and another Dobsonian mounted) as well as the freestanding tripod-mounted version reviewed here.
+Until the dobsonian mounted version of the Mak60 disappeared from Amazon in late 2024, I used to prefer it, though this freestanding-tripod-mounted version is something I regard as acceptable.

-The SarBlue Mak60 offers excellent portability and delivers planetary views that compete favorably with my favorite kind of telescope in this price range, the 100mm f/4 tabletop Dobsonians.
-This is due in part to the Mak60’s lack of collimation requirements and the longer focal length, which makes it easier to achieve higher magnifications suitable for viewing the planets coupled with its sharp optics.
+The SarBlue Mak60 offers excellent portability and delivers planetary views that used to compete favorably with the now-extinct but excellent 100mm f/4 tabletop Dobsonians.
+This was due in part to the Mak60’s lack of collimation requirements and the longer focal length, which makes it easier to achieve higher magnifications suitable for viewing the planets, coupled with its sharp optics.

-But it’s still far from an ideal setup with the stock unit, as well as being vastly inferior to the Sarblue’s tabletop Dobsonian-mounted version.
-Due to its narrow field of view and tiny aperture, the Mak60 is also inferior to even a pair of good 7×50 binoculars for most deep-sky viewing.
+But it’s still far from an ideal setup with the stock unit.
+For most deep-sky viewing, due to its narrow field of view and tiny aperture, the Mak60 is inferior to even a pair of good 7×50 binoculars.

 Sarblue Tabletop with Tripod in the box it came with